DIMEX

 https://correos.go.cr/cedula-residencia/

-For seniors, DGME offices are optimal depending on distances from your domicile.
+For seniors, DGME offices are optimal depending on the distance from your domicile.

 • Your document travels with priority, reaching its destination quickly.